mammadmammadli/coding-challenge-spacex/README.md

 5. Add a way to switch to a random picture

 ## Report
 Finally, send an e-mail to me with a link to your Git repo.
-In case you wanna keep it private, add me as a collaborator temporarily.
+In case you wanna keep it private, add me (ripern) as a collaborator temporarily.
+Bonus: Deploy it to your favourite cloud hosting provider (eg. Vercel.com, Netlify.com) and add that link to the e-mail as well.

 Good luck!